Camp Restore Detroit will provide your team with opportunities to restore hope with our community in Detroit.

-Driving through the northeast side of Detroit, one will discover many abandoned houses.
-These houses, unless they are boarded up, are a public health and safety hazard.
-Many of these abandoned houses have been torn down by the City of Detroit, leaving empty lots which have become overgrown, unsafe, and a dumping grounds for trash.
+Driving through the east side of Detroit, one will discover many abandoned houses.
+These houses are a public health and safety hazard.
+Many have been torn down by the city of Detroit, leaving empty lots which are overgrown, unsafe, and a dumping ground for trash.
 Together with our community, we are tackling blight.
-Once a lot is cleaned up, block leaders are encouraging residents to mow and care for lots adjacent to their houses.
+Lots are only cleared in partnership with Block Clubs, who mow and care for the lots once clear.

 Another environmental service is helping with community gardens.
-We are beginning our own community garden and in 2019 we will need more help with its genesis.
+We are beginning our own community garden on Camp Restore Detroit’s campus.
 We are excited to give families their own garden areas and an opportunity for fresh vegetables!
-CRD is also creating a non-edible garden.
-The Spring Garden Haven will house an amphitheater, flower gardens, pathways, benches, and much more.
-CRD’s art outreach program will be making creations to go into the garden!
+A second garden, Spring Garden Haven, will house an amphitheater, flower gardens, pathways, benches, and much more to provide a quiet space for walking and reflection in our neighborhood.

 Past and potential projects include: